Cost to Install a Glass Shower Door – 2023 Prices

 Frameless Door Prices

-Frameless designs average between $300 – $3,000 and produce a more spacious look.
+Frameless designs average between $600 – $5,000 and produce a more spacious look.
 Frameless doors usually get affixed to the wall or enclosure with clips or hinges.
-This frameless arrangement might not be a door at all, but a thick sheet of glass that separates the shower area from the rest of the bathroom.

 Curved Glass Door Prices

-Neo-angle and curved glass doors (these could be framed, semi-frameless, or frameless) are generally the most expensive, especially those that must get custom-made.
+Neo-angle and curved glass doors (these could be framed, semi-frameless, or frameless) are generally the most expensive, especially those that must be custom-made.
 Many corner shower stalls use curved sliding glass doors to save space.
-The minimum cost is around $1,000, and the price goes up from there.
+The minimum cost is around $900 to $2,000, and the price goes up from there.

 Glass Enclosure Prices